doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/light_panel.md

 ---
 ### Interactive Lights Table

 This table shows us what we do know so far.
-If a light has a link in it, we have the steps to enable it.
+If it has a link in it, we have the steps to enable it.

 _The exception here is [X22](#x22) - we have a hint about it but no steps to activate it._

-{{% notice style="warning" %}}
-If you're having a hard time seeing the rest of the table, click anywhere on the table that isn't a link.
-This should allow you to move left and right
-{{% /notice %}}

   {{< myTable "dataset1" "table,noFilter" >}}